alex13lopez/mybackup/README.md

 **Important:** You have to check the source to manually setup the program to suit your needs, also make sure to read the changelog.log

 **Configuration is easy**: You **ONLY** have to **CHANGE THE VARS AS INDICATED**

+**IMPORTANT NEWS:** In a few months this program will enter in the final release state, that means no more features will be added.